 Conclusion

-The exciting idea here is that React has proven to be massively valuable for creating complex and highly interactive web apps.
+The exciting idea here is that React and other reactive web frameworks have proven to be very valuable for creating complex, highly interactive apps.
 It’s a good sign we can take this idea of incremental setup code into new territories and expect similar improvements.

 In part 2, we’ll go over a very different implementation of my own, which is simple to implement, not tied to HTML, and even supports some kinds of data flow which aren’t possible in React.
 (Make sure to subscribe to the blog for an email when it’s out 📩)